verone2011/clang-llvm/README.md

 # Greenforce Clang

-You can see information regarding the latest greenforce clang build in `clang-18.0.0-16082023-1643-info.txt`, the latest build is at `16082023` tag (see `latest.txt`).
-To use greenforce clang you can download it directly from the GitHub releases, or you can follow the simple command below:
+You can see information regarding the latest greenforce clang build in clang-18.0.0-17082023-0642-info.txt, the latest tag is 17082023 (see latest.txt).
+To use greenforce clang you can download it directly from the git releases, or you can follow the simple command below:

 ```bash

 # Create greenforce clang folder
 mkdir -p "$HOME/toolchains/greenforce-clang";